 Lesson plans, activities and display ideas to support your teaching of black history

-As the beginning of October marks the start of Black History Month, we have picked out resources to help you to celebrate and raise awareness of just a few of the important figures and events of black history with your class.
+At the start of Black History Month, we have picked out resources to help you to celebrate and raise awareness of just a few of the important figures and events of black history with your class.